IN MEMES | The plot thickens as Kagiso plans to make Shaka and Brutus pay

 Kagiso was left temporarily blind after a bomb planted by Shaka and Brutus exploded while he was in Harriet's car.

-While the bomb wasn't meant for his mother, Kagiso went through a wave of emotions when he had to live life as a blind man.
+While the bomb was meant for his mother, Kagiso went through a wave of emotions when he had to live life as a blind man.

 For weeks he tried to convince his mother that they needed to "get revenge" and give Shaka and Brutus what they deserved, but Harriet was on that "peace and not war" tip.